 Quality food is essential for children to learn, grow, and play.
 Unfortunately, 1 in 5 Cook County children are at risk of hunger.
 We partner with schools and community organizations all year to ensure that children in our community have the healthy food they need.

 Our Year-Round Programs for Children & Students

 Healthy Student Market

-Healthy Kids Markets are market-style food distributions located in schools.
+Healthy Student Markets (formerly Healthy Kids Markets) are market-style food distributions located in schools.
 They provide nutritious food to students and families who may not be able to visit a traditional food pantry.
 The Food Depository provides a variety of healthy foods to stock the market, including fresh fruits and vegetables and shelf-stable items like pasta, peanut butter, rice and beans.
 Volunteers and staff from the school unload, set up and operate the market.